 This was my book club choice for April and I had been following all of the controversy surrounding the novel with mounting interest.
 My Dark Vanessa tells the story of fifteen year old Vanessa Wye, who is groomed and molested by her much older English teacher.
 However, as an adult, Vanessa does not view what happened to her as rape but rather as a great love story that society is too small-minded to understand.
 But when other former students of her teacher begin to come forward with similar stories of inappropriate behaviour and molestation, Vanessa is forced to reckon with the fact that the stories she has told herself over the years – that she is no victim, that her teacher truly loved her, that she was special, that she was the one in control of their relationship – are starting to look more like delusion than reality.
 This was a psychologically fascinating piece of modern literature and definitely my top pick of April.

-As someone who has worked closely with those who are incarcerated and continues to work within the justice system, I’m often frustrated by depictions of prison.
 Too often popular media try to paint matters pertaining to crime, abuse, addiction and mental illness as being black and white, when all too often prisoners and those who work with them are operating firmly in grey areas.
 However, I’m delighted to say that Skinner has managed to capture the full complexity of the lives that female prisoners so often lead by taking the radical step of actually listening to their stories.
-This book was funny, heart-breaking and full of wisdom and I’d recommend this to anyone looking to better understand prison policy and especially the complications that come with imprisoning women.
+This book was funny, heart-breaking and full of wisdom and I’d recommend this to anyone looking to better understand prisons and especially the complications that come with imprisoning women.